About the course

 For your application to be assessed, you must select at least one specific project and a maximum of three, from the list of available projects published on the Medical Sciences Doctoral Training Centre website.
 You are strongly encouraged to contact the potential supervisors listed alongside each project name, to discuss the projects with them prior to application.
 Please make direct email contact in the first instance.

-- Under 'Proposed field and title of research project' enter the advertised project number(s) (eg ABViP 2022/5) of your chosen supervisor(s), in order of preference or indicating equal preference; and
+Under 'Proposed field and title of research project' enter the advertised project number(s) (eg ABViP 2022/5) of your chosen supervisor(s), in order of preference or indicating equal preference.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.